Horizon Straddling ISCOs in Spherically Symmetric String Black Holes: GMGHS space-time in Painlev e -Gullstrand Coordinates

-The standard discussion of ISCOs in previous section is given in terms of Schwarzschild coordinates which are known to be ill-behaved on the event horizon.
-So in this section, we shall introduce a number of well behaved coordinate system like ingoing Eddington-Finklestein, Painlev\'{e}-Gullstrand coordinates which are regular on the event horizon and has some interesting properties.
-We shall show the effective potential derived in these coordinates is similar to those obtained in Schwarzschild coordinates.
-Now we begin with the GMGHS Spacetimes in terms of Eddington-Finklestein coordinates can be written as
+The standard discussion of ISCOs in previous section has given in terms of Schwarzschild coordinates(SC) which are known to be ill-behaved on the event horizon.
+So in this section, we shall introduce a number of well behaved coordinate systems like ingoing Eddington-Finklestein (EF), Painlev\'{e}-Gullstrand (PG) coordinates which are regular on the event horizon and has some interesting properties.
+We shall show the effective potential derived in these coordinates are similar to those obtained in SC.
+Beginning with the EF coordinates, we have the metric as